MichaelPNair/cosplayplanner/README.md

 - Allow of uploading of own image files
 - Ability to reorder tasks
 - Have Done tasks move below other tasks automatically
-- Add page to display progress pictures of cosplays
+- Select favourite progress picture and have it displayed in cosplay details page

 ## Thanks